-In accordance with Section 17-33(i)(2)(i), the Providence Ethics Commission (the "Commission") submits the within annual report to the Providence City Council and Mayor Jorge O. Elorza.
-This report provides a brief overview of the Commission's composition and leadership, efforts to develop rules and regulations, investigative activities, and educational activities performed in coordination with Municipal Integrity Officer Kate Sabatini.
+In accordance with Section 17-33(i)(2)(i) of the Providence Code of Ordinances, the Providence Ethics Commission (the "Commission") submits the within annual report (the "2017 Report") to the Providence City Council and Mayor Jorge O. Elorza.
+The 2017 Report provides a brief overview of the Commission's current composition and leadership and recent efforts to develop rules and regulations, conduct investigative activities, and facilitate educational activities in coordination with the Municipal Integrity Officer (the "MIO"), Kate Sabatini.